opentripplanner/OpenTripPlanner/docs/sandbox/TransmodelApi.md

 Entur provide a [GraphQL explorer](https://api.entur.io/graphql-explorer) where you may browse the GraphQL schema and try your own queries.

+After enabling this feature (see below), the endpoint is available at: `http://localhost:8080/otp/routers/default/transmodel/index/graphql`

 ### OTP2 Official GraphQL API (Not available)